neevek/omnip/README.md

   -R, --retry-interval-ms <RETRY_INTERVAL_MS>
-          Applicable only for quic protocol as upstream Max idle timeout for the QUIC connections [default: 5000] --tcp-nodelay
+          Applicable only for quic protocol as upstream Max idle timeout for the QUIC connections [default: 5000] --hop-interval-ms <HOP_INTERVAL_MS>
+          Applicable only for quic protocol as upstream Interval between hops in the QUIC connections [default: 180000] --tcp-nodelay
           Set TCP_NODELAY
   -w, --watch-proxy-rules-change